 Keeping squirrel monkeys as pets

-Squirrel monkeys naturally live in the canopies of the tropical rainforests of Central and South America and coastal forests of Brazil, where they eat different types of flowers, leaves, buds, nuts, insects, lizards and eggs.
+Squirrel monkeys' natural habitat is in the tropical rainforests of Central and South America and the coastal forest of Brazil.
+They eat different types of flowers, leaves, buds, nuts, insects, lizards and eggs.

 Squirrel monkeys are one of the smaller species of primates.
 They're fairly common in the pet trade in the UK.